homan-uppu/writing/2-Essays/Fear equality.md

 Yet, Chess & Go positions can easily be represented in words / symbols, which is why I believe that they're far from matching complexity of feelings.

 (*I don't believe we will be able to represent feelings as a sequence of symbols anytime soon because the representational complexity of feelings is so high that the complexity of symbols doesn't grow fast enough.
 It's a scaling problem and precisely the problem we'll need to tackle in order to get AGI that reaches human level ability.
 AGI is a scaling problem.
 I believe we will need to invent many more technologies before we achieve it.*).

 ...

+Still, we can't accept that asymmetry and inequality are bound to rise without discussing fairness.

+The world is different than board games in that fairness is not equally distributed.
+In Chess, if it were the case that a player had 10x the time on the clock to make their moves, then naturally the one with more time would likely win - given they've both had intensive professional training for their entire lives.

+But, counterintuitively, an unfair world is also more equal than a fair one.
+We can sniff out unfairness by seeing how much equality there is in the entire system.

+For example:

+In a world with greater equality of outcomes, an outlier is more likely a result of unfairness.
+In a world with greater inequality of outcomes, an outlier is more likely a result of fairness.

+This can be true while it's also true that upward mobility is more difficult.
+But the reason is that upward mobility is more difficult because we have outdated habits, not because of unfairness.
+The level of unfairness is decreasing as a function of leverage (may need to substantiate).

+(*Fairness has nothing to do with luck.
+It could be possible that someone finds themselves at the right place at the right time for some reason.
+That is very different than saying that there is inherent unfairness in the game.
+I'll explore in a later essay luck vs. skill, but a more fair world will lead to greater asymmetry.*)

+...

+...